atlassian/jira-performance-tests/README.md

 - As a customer, you can **[test the performance of an existing Jira instance](docs/tests/ON_PREMISE.md)**.
 - As a Jira app developer, you can **[test the performance impact of your app](docs/tests/APP.md)**.

-## Reporting issues
+## Feedback

-We track all the changes in a [public issue tracker](FEEDBACK.md).
+We welcome all feedback.
+You can send it our way via our Slack and Jira.
-All the suggestions and bug reports are welcome.
+You can find the details on the [feedback page](FEEDBACK.md).

 ## Contributing